lawalsegun2025/laptop_price_predictor/README.md

 ## Overview

-This project is about predictiong the price of a laptop based on common features like Memory, Processor and many more attributes. <br/><br/>
+This project is about predicting the price of a laptop based on common features like Memory, Processor and many more attributes. <br/><br/>
 <img src="img/laptops_images.jpg">

 ## Problem Solving Steps